Jamoi Topey: Club

-In 2021, Topey returned back to his former club Cavalier F.C. in the Jamaica Premier League and helped them to win the 2021 title.
+In 2021, Topey returned to his former club Cavalier F.C. in the Jamaica Premier League and helped them to win the 2021 title.

+Topey joined Mount Pleasant in 2022, helping the club to win their first ever Jamaica Premier League title in the 2022–23 season.

 International

 Topey has featured for Jamaica at the u17 and u20 levels.
 In March 2019, Topey was called to the senior national team.
 Topey made his senior international debut on 26 March 2019 versus Costa Rica.

 In July 2019, Topey also featured for the Jamaica u23 olympic team.